Working with ACLs using the web interface

 1. Find an ACL associated with an unlocked version of your service.

-3. Change the name, then click the Save button.
+3. Change the name, then click Save.

 Editing an ACL entry